 3. Commit to meditating on James

 Hold James’ definition of Christian faith—a faith that produces good works—up to your life like a mirror and respond accordingly.
 Ask a friend about what fruit they have seen in your life in the past few months, especially in regards to the way you speak, handle money, and serve others.
 Ask them to help you brainstorm ways to grow in glorifying God in those areas.
-There are passages in James, which if taken to heart, can change your life and relationships, so we should spend time reading it, meditating on it, even memorizing verses from it.
+There are passages in James, which if taken to heart, can change our lives and relationships, so we should spend time reading it, meditating on it, even memorizing verses from it.